woxane/Birthday_reminder_bot/README.md

 - [x] start
 - [x] get the birthday from the user and add to db
 - [x] create is_valid function
+- [x] handle error if the birthday list is empty
 - [ ] add feature with can user edit the birthdays
 - [ ] //     //    //  //  user delete birthdays
 - [x] //     //    //  //  user see the list of birthdays